joonarafael/unsecure-software/docs/security_fixes.md

 ...
 ```

-Then, remove the client-side user data fetching request logic within the user page (file `/app/user/page.tsx`) to look like this:
+Then, remove the "client-side user data fetching request logic" within the user page (file [`/app/user/page.tsx`](../app/user/page.tsx "Open file")) to look like this:

 ```typescript
 ...